 This sheet is about exposure to vitamin C in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare providers.
+This information is based on available published research studies.
+It should not take the place of medical care and advice from your healthcare providers.

 What is vitamin C?